Code-Institute-Submissions/my_dash_app/README.md

 ### Content
-- I creaetd All The Content
+- I created All The Content
 #####

 ### Acknowledgements